aditisadwelkarucsd/cse15l-lab-reports/lab3report.md

 # Lab 3 Report

-This lab focuses on identifying bugs in a program through testing and researching commands.
+This lab focuses on identifying bugs in a program through testing and some research on the command `less`.

 * Part 1